 “Hello, Americans.
 This is Paul Harvey!
 Stand byyy for Newwws!”

-A mainstay of American living rooms, kitchens and cars for more than half a century, Paul Harvey died on this day in 2009.
+A mainstay of American living rooms, kitchens and cars for more than half a century, Paul Harvey died on Feb.
+28, 2009.
 His unmistakable, strong, folksy timbre, however, will not easily be forgotten, and his impact on the nation endures.

 During the most recent Super Bowl, his 1978 “So God Made a Farmer” speech was the heart of a moving, two-minute advertisement that was voted one of the most popular of the nation’s most-watched event.

 Born Paul Harvey Aurandt, Sept.
 4, 1918, in Tulsa, Okla., his trademark “Good day!” greeting was heard on some 1,200 ABC Radio Networks stations across the nation and on 400 Armed Forces Radio stations around the world, reaching approximately 24 million listeners daily. ”Reaganomics,” ”guesstimate” and “skyjack” are among the words he coined over the years.

 He broadcasted “News and Comment” on weekday mornings and mid-days, and at noon on Saturdays, as well as his famous The Rest of the Story segments.